prithivjp/avsdmux4x1_3v3/README.md

 The layout image with supply rails is available in the folder **Layout** in the repositary.
 The inputs of the multiplexer are basically the outputs of DAC and Bandgap Reference.
 Such models were created
-using LTspice and simulated.
-The spice netlist corresponding to the model is available in folder Netlist
+by combining the models of my peers using LTspice.
+The spice netlist corresponding to the model is available in
-named **model.cir**.
+folder Netlist named **model.cir**.
 Block diagram and output waveforms are shown below.

 <img src="Step_Images/block.PNG" width="600" height="300" >
 <img src="Step_Images/prelaout.PNG" width="600" height="300" >